 In certain fields a second language may be required.
 Students whose native language is not English are excused from the foreign language requirement.
 Course Work: Ph.D. students should pursue a rationally structured course program, to be designed on an individual basis in close consultation with the Graduate Advisory Committee.
 In addition to Graduate School requirements, the following departmental course requirements must be met.
 Students who have not previously taken a graduate-level bibliography/methods course must take His 550 as soon as it is offered.
 Before they may petition to take the comprehensive examination, all Ph.D. students must take at least one 700-level research seminar, at least two 600-level courses, and at least 6 hours of graduate course work in each of their minor fields.
 Students are strongly urged to take more than the prescribed minimum of course work.
 Upon consultation with the Graduate Advisory Committee, students may take 3 to 12 hours of graduate-level courses related to one or more of their fields outside the department.
 Up to 12 hours of such outside course work may be taken in one discipline to constitute a minor field outside the department.

 Comprehensive Examinations: Ph.D. students are required to take written examinations in each of their two minor fields and a combined written and oral examination in their major field.
 The written and oral examinations for the minor fields and the major field are to be prepared, conducted, and evaluated by a committee of at least two faculty members in each case.
 The examination committees are appointed by the Graduate Advisory Committee in consultation with the student, the dissertation director, and the department chair.
-If one of the minor fields is outside the department of History.
-A student who fails
+If one of the minor fields is outside the department, the examination committee in that field is to be composed of two faculty members from the outside department(s) and one faculty member from the Department of History.
+A student who fails a comprehensive examination is allowed to retake the examination one time.
+Comprehensive examinations will be offered two or three times per year at designated times.
+These times will be publicized and made available to all graduate students and faculty.